 This almond milk kefir is really easy to make, is has a lovely tangy flavor.
 Drink this probiotic beverage in the morning or evening or add to smoothies.

-- Throw the rinsed almonds, water, and salt in your blender, and blast on high for 30 to 60 seconds, until the nuts are completely pulverized.
+Throw the almonds and filtered water into your blender, and blast on high for 30 to 60 seconds until the almonds are pulverized.

 To strain the milk, place a nut milk bag over a large mason jar, bowl or jug, pour the milk in, and gently twist and squeeze the bag until all the liquid has passed through.

 Transfer the milk to a large mason jar.
 With a non-reactive spoon (wooden or plastic), stir in the probiotic powder.
 Cover the jar with a breathable cloth, and leave on the counter at room temperature for 12 to 24 hours, until the milk develops a slight skin, and is a little tangy.

 Stir in the lemon juice, apple cider vinegar, vanilla, and sweetener, and add more to taste.
 Store in the fridge for up to 3 days.

 The almonds need to be activated for better digestion.
 I recommend using dry activated almonds (not wet) so that the milk lasts for up to 5 days.
 If you use wet long-soaked almonds, the milk will last for 2 to 3 days.
 For specific instructions, read the Activating Foods page.